-Christopher Koch’s novels, especially The Year of Living Dangerously, exhibited a Catholic sensibility without dealing with specifically Catholic themes.
+Christopher Koch’s novels, especially The Year of Living Dangerously and Out of Ireland, exhibited a Catholic sensibility without dealing with specifically Catholic themes.
 That is arguably true also of Martin Boyd, a Catholic at the end of his life.

 (For drama and movies see the page on Architecture, Art, Drama and Music.)